 A very small number of you that I’ve met in person may have heard me mention in passing a narrative travel book I have in the works, My 15 Big Fat Indian Weddings.

-(I’ll share the story of how it immediately got 22 very well-respected agents hungering after it my first time out pitching it–and how you too can have the same experience in our next webinars series on How to Publish Non-Fiction Books Easily, available live starting mid-October to members of our Dream Buffet and coaching programs.)
+(I share the story of how it immediately got 22 very well-respected agents hungering after it my first time out pitching it–and how you too can have the same experience in our webinar series on How to Publish Non-Fiction Books Easily.)

-The reason you have never heard me mention it or, if so, only in passing, is that it’s been on ice because Dream of Travel Writing had had me working 16-hour days six days a week for exactly the last two years.
+The reason you have never heard me mention it or, if so, only in passing, is that it’s been on ice because Dream of Travel Writing had me working 16-hour days six days a week.

-But I made a commitment to several folks I know who are high-up in the travel writing world that I would resurrect it this fall.
+But I made a commitment to several folks I know who are high-up in the travel writing world that I would resurrect it that fall.

 The problem was, life and work kept getting in the way, allowing me to continue to get in my own way.